-After I left Salisbury, I headed west to Cornwall, the farthest west you can go in England.
-The county is filled with farms, small towns (I stayed in Lostwithiel—population 3,000), and tiny fishing villages.
+After I left Salisbury, I headed to Cornwall, the farthest west you can go in England.
+The county is filled with farms, small towns (I stayed in Lostwithiel, population 3,000), and tiny fishing villages.

 Cornwall is usually referred to as the backwater of England and its residents as rubes.
-Its image in England is like that of Kentucky or Tennessee in America.
-And, just like there, the stereotype is anything but true.
+Its image in England is like that of Kentucky or Tennessee in the United States.
+And, just like those two states, the stereotype of Cornwall is anything but true.

 This simple lifestyle is what gives Cornwall its charms and is one of the reasons it’s been the best place I’ve seen in England.
 I could have easily spent the whole summer here.

 Life in the east around London is busy.
 People in the street rarely acknowledge each other, it’s all business, and everyone is rushing somewhere.
-You keep your head down and go on your own way.
-In Cornwall, everyone was friendly, life was slower, the kids could stay out at night, and there’s a plethora of outdoor activities.
+You keep your head down and go your own way.
+In Cornwall, everyone was friendly, life was slower, the kids could stay out at night, and there are a plethora of outdoor activities to keep you busy during the day.
 Though this difference could be said about any rural/city comparison in the world, the analogy certainly applies here and is why so many couples and families move here from the Big Smoke.

 I was out here visiting my friends Mat and Kat.
-I had met them while traveling Vietnam.
+I’d met them while traveling Vietnam.
 They had been cycling around Southeast Asia, and I was taking the easier train/bus route.
-We met up occasionally and even biked the Mekong Delta together, though that turned out to be a disaster.
+We met up occasionally and even biked the Mekong Delta together (though that turned out to be a disaster).
 When I told them I was coming to England, they were happy to have me and were amazing hosts who tirelessly showed me all Cornwall had to offer.

 Cornwall, as it turns out, is very much like New England.
 On my first night there, we went to this riverside restaurant for dinner.
 I had fish and chips (the best I’ve had so far), and a few of their friends came down and we spent the night chatting away.
 The restaurant was located on the banks of a river dotted with little sailboats.
 Looking out over the river, I felt like I was in the Hudson Valley in New York, with only the accents of the locals giving the location away.